Dreammaster13/SignIn/src/SignIn/wwwroot/sys/juicy-popover/README.md

-`beforeleft`         | Position the right of the expandable at the left of the handler `right`              | Position the left of the expandable at the right of the handler `beforeright`        | Position the right of the expandable at the right of the handler
+`beforeleft`         | Position the right of the expandable at the left of the handler `right`              | Position the left of the expandable at the right of the handler `beforeright`        | Position the right of the expandable at the right of the handler `middle`			 | Position the middle of the expandable at the center of the handler

 ## Slots
 Name                 | Description